CodifyPlatform/CodeData/1968 - Subchapter 5 Fire Protection Construction Requirements.md

 | C                     | 76 to 225           |
 | D                     | Over 225            |

 #### (c) Requirements.

 Interior finishes and exposed structural or construction materials shall have a flame-spread rating not greater than that designated by the class prescribed for the various occupancy groups in which they are used, as listed in table 5-4.
 Exceptions to these requirements are:

-1. Finish flooring and floor coverings, which are subject to the requrements of [section 27-351](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/5/fire-protection-construction-requirements#§27-351).
+1. Finish flooring and floor coverings, which are subject to the requirements of [section 27-351](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%205/Fire%20Protection%20Construction%20Requirements#§27-351-finish-flooring-and-floor-coverings).
 2. Wall coverings and coatings that are less than 0.036 in total thickness, when applied directly to a noncombustible, or fire-retardant treated wood, substrate.
 3. Exposed structural members and planking in buildings of class II-A construction, which may be left exposed in any room or space, except in exits.
 4. Twenty per cent (20%) of the aggregate wall and ceiling area of any room, space, or corridor required to have a class A or B rating may be finished with materials having a class C rating.
 This allowance shall include the area of doors, folding partitions, windows, glazing, skylights, luminous ceilings, trim, bases, chair rails, panels, moldings, etc. This exception shall not operate as a waiver of other requirements of this code relating to opening protectives.